torvalds/linux/Documentation/virt/kvm/x86/mmu.rst

 protection from the guest page, and allowing the guest to modify it freely.
 We synchronize modified gptes when the guest invokes invlpg.
-This reduces the amount of emulation we have to do when the guest modifies multiple gptes, or when the a guest page is no longer used as a page table and is used for random guest data.
+This reduces the amount of emulation we have to do when the guest modifies multiple gptes, or when the a guest page is anal longer used as a page table and is used for random guest data.

 As a side effect we have to resynchronize all reachable unsynchronized shadow